kForth/Volvo-ME7-BINs/README.md

 ### Credits

-Some of the files in this repository have come from multiple sources across the internet, most of them do not have a verifiable original source.
+Some of the files in this repository have come from multiple sources across the internet, most or all of them do not have a verifiable original source.

 ### License